jnessier/jQuery-InsertLoader/README.md

 # jQuery InsertLoader
-jQuery plugin as helper function to support ansynchron loading of JavaScript and Stylesheets files on the fly.
+jQuery plugin as helper function to support asynchron loading of JavaScript and Stylesheets files on the fly.

 ## Examples
 ```javascript